HuntsmanCancerInstitute/OncoTree/README.md

 ## Applications and Resources
 1. **OncoTreeClassifier** - Makes use of a [Ollama](https://ollama.com) deployed LLM to match tumor information to the best OT Tissue and then the best OT Node within that Tissue.
-2. **OncoTreeComparator** - Benchmarks the classifier codes against a truth set of 100 Tempus tumor reports.
+2. **OncoTreeComparator** - Benchmarks the classifier codes against a manually annotated truth set of tumor reports.
 3. **OncoTreePrinter** - Parses the OT data structure, pulls the referenced NCI Thesaurus codes, filters, formats, and outputs text for LLM prompt construction
-4. **TempusPathoPrinter** - ([USeq Repo](https://github.com/HuntsmanCancerInstitute/USeq)) Parses Tempus v3.3+ json reports for information useful for the OncoTreeClassifier.
+4. **TempusPathoPrinter** - ([USeq Repo](https://github.com/HuntsmanCancerInstitute/USeq)) Parses Tempus v3.3+ json reports for information required for the OncoTreeClassifier.
 5. **PathLabCsvParser** - Parses a spreadsheet containing discrete field pathology laboratory reports for the OncoTreeClassifier.
 6. **Resources** - Reference files for the various applications.
 See the [oncoTree10MinPres2April2026.pptx](https://github.com/HuntsmanCancerInstitute/OncoTree/blob/ed78c9ac92069efe63e5181e71c17e7355558642/Resources/oncoTree10MinPres2April2026.pptx) for a project overview.